 - Coos Bay is a beautiful coastal town located on a peninsula in Southwestern Oregon.
-It is the State's largest coastal City and is home to North Bend, Empire, Eastside, and Charleston, Oregon with the County seat in Coquille, Oregon. - Coos Bay has many waterfront features; Empire Lake, Mingus Pond, Empire Lakes, Boardwalk, and the bay front, which all offer potential waterfront recreation opportunities and trails. - Coos Bay has several steep hillsides and drainage corridors in the area that are undeveloped and may provide opportunities for trail development or connecting existing park facilities. - The population growth rate for Coos Bay has increased 3.4 percent since 1987.
+It is the State's largest coastal city and is home to North Bend, Empire, Eastside, and Charleston, Oregon with the County seat in Coquille, Oregon. - Coos Bay has many waterfront features: Empire Lake, Mingus Pond, Empire Lakes, Boardwalk, and the bay front which all offer potential waterfront recreation opportunities and trails. - inage and may provide opportunities for trail - Coos Bay has several steep hillsides and drainage corridors in the area that are undeveloped and may provide opportunities for trail development or connecting existing park facilities. - The population growth rate for Coos Bay has increased 3.4 percent since 1987.
 Over the next 10 years population growth is expected to grow 3.0 percent.
-This could be influenced with the development of LNG plant.
+This could be influenced with the development of the LNG plant.